tyrichardson/listings-for-sale-and-rent/README.md

 - [x] You will need import the *listings.sql* file into your database.
 Either import the file or copy and paste all of the queries into Postico.

-## Hard Mode
+For future iterations:

 - [ ] Ability to delete an existing listings
 - [ ] Move all `$http` requests to an Angular Service

-## Stretch Goals

 - [ ] Add an option to include an image path (absolute url) for each listing
 - [ ] Ability to update an existing record using a pop up (modal).
-You will need to research libraries that support modals (AngularJS Material has this capabitlity)
 - [ ] Display the least expensive property featured prominently at the top of the page
-- [ ] Ability to search or filter by various parameters (try doing this using a server side route with a query parameter)
+- [ ] Ability to search or filter by various parameters using a server side route with a query parameter